Little Moreton Hall

 The house remained in the possession of the Moreton family for almost 450 years, until ownership was transferred to the National Trust in 1938.
-Little Moreton Hall and its sandstone bridge across the moat are recorded in the National Heritage List for England as a designated Grade I listed building, and the ground on which Little Moreton Hall stands is protected as a Scheduled Monument.
+Little Moreton Hall and its sandstone bridge across the moat are recorded in the National Heritage List for England as a designated Grade I listed building; the ground on which Little Moreton Hall stands is protected as a Scheduled Monument.
 The house has been fully restored and is open to the public from April to December each year.